IMAGING & INTERVENTIONAL SPECIALISTS

 There are five stages of varicose vein disease each progressively worse:

-1-Reticular Veins (Spider Veins)
+1. Reticular Veins (Spider Veins)

 Reticular veins are the most common type of varicose vein and usually appear on the legs.
 Reticular veins develop as a small bundle of closely packed, short red lines that often look like a spider web or tree branch pattern.
 They can also resemble corduroy material.
 This is probably due to their close spacing and crisscrossed arrangement.